SysKitTeam/docs-spdockit/faq/spdockit-insights-migration.md

 ---
-title: SPDocKit Insights Migration
-description: >-
-  This article explains how to perform a migration from SPDocKit Insights to SysKit Insights.
+description: This article explains how to perform a migration from SPDocKit Insights to SysKit Insights.
-author: Hrvoje Bagarić
-date: 27/9/2018
 ---

 # SPDocKit Insights Migration